 Wafer fabrication.
-TSMC worldwide, SMIC in China, and STMicroelectronics in Europe are currently our primary foundries that manufacture most of our semiconductors.
-Our foundries in Taiwan, Singapore, China and Europe currently fabricate our devices using mature and stable CMOS process technology primarily with linewidths from 55 to 250 nanometers.
-We also rely on STMicroelectronics as our foundry for mobile communications products using Bi-CMOS process technology primarily with line-widths of 0.25 and 0.35 micron.
+TSMC and SMIC are currently our primary foundries that manufacture most of our semiconductors.
+We use their fabs in Taiwan, Singapore, and China to fabricate our devices using mature and stable CMOS process technology, primarily with line-widths from 55 to 160 nanometers.
 We regularly evaluate the benefits and feasibility, on a product-by-product basis, of migrating to more cost efficient manufacturing process technologies.

 Assembly and testing.
 Following wafer fabrication, our wafers are shipped to our assembly and test subcontractors where they are probed, singulated into individual dies, assembled into packaged chips, and undergo the process of electronic final testing.
 In order to minimize cost and maximize turn-around time, our products are designed to use low cost, industry standard packages and can be tested with widely available automatic testing equipment.
-We currently engage companies such as ASE, SPIL, TICP, King Yuan, and YTEC in Taiwan and Amkor in Korea as our primary subcontractors for the assembly and testing of our products.
+We currently engage companies such as ASE, SPIL, TICP, KYEC, and YTEC in Taiwan and Amkor in Korea as our primary subcontractors for the assembly and testing of our products.
 We have dedicated teams of manufacturing engineers who maintain control over the process from the early stages of manufacturing.
 Our engineers work closely with our subcontractors to develop product testing and packaging programs to ensure these programs meet our product specifications, thereby maintaining our ownership of the functional and parametric performance of our semiconductors.